C23-PM01-AmatiIndonesia/TravelECO-API/README.md

  # Cloud Computing Path

-Creating RESTful APIs and deploying to Google Cloud Platform using [Google Cloud Run](https//cloud.google.com/run) for communication between Machine Learning Model and Mobile Development.
-Creating database in [Firebase Realtime Database](https://console.firebase.google.com/).
+Creating RESTful APIs and deploying to Google Cloud Platform using [Google Cloud Run](https//cloud.google.com/run) for communication between Machine Learning Model and Mobile Development. and we use [Firebase (https://console.firebase.google.com/) to store the entire database for users as well as the list of locations.

 ## Firebase Realtime Database